aarti9/CarND-Advanced-Lane-Lines/writeup_template.md

 | 1126.6, 720     | 960, 720      |
 | 695, 460      | 960, 0        |

-I verified that my perspective transform was working as expected by drawing the `src` and `dst` points onto a test image and its warped counterpart to verify that the lines appear parallel in the warped image.

 ![alt text][warped]

 #### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?

-Then I did some other stuff and fit my lane lines with a 2nd order polynomial kinda like this:
+I followed the instructions from our lecture material.
+For the first frame, I used the histogram to find out the peaks for the left and right side of lane lines.
+Tried to recentre sliding window based on left and right pixel position and a margin.
+Then I fit a second order polynomial using numpy's polyfit function.
+For subsequent frames, we continue using the left_fit and right_fit value we used when fitting the second order polynomial in first frame.
+Then I generated a polygon to illustrate the search window area and recast the x and y points into usable format for cv2.fillPoly().
+We use cv2.addWeighted methods to add two images and assign appropriate weightage.
+We process each frame in the video clip input video and then produce the output video with land detected and marked in green

 ![alt text][image5]

 #### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.

-I did this in lines # through # in my code in `my_other_file.py`
+I did this in lines #147 through #154 in my code.
+I used the technique used in lecture material to calculate left_curverad and right_curverad.
+I printed left_curverad and distance from center position values on the test image, for which I got some ideas to show overlap text on the image from internet.
+The example is shown in section 6 below which also illustrates the plotting back of lane identified

 #### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.

-I implemented this step in lines # through # in my code in `yet_another_file.py` in the function `map_lane()`.
+I implemented this step in lines #157 through #169 in my code to show the lane lines identified and filled with green.
 Here is an example of my result on a test image:

-![alt text][image6]
+![alt text][roc]

 ---